Synthetics Test Settings

 • Single-select version: In an Agent-to-Agent test, the target agent is set with the dialog that opens from a Choose Agent button.
 Radio buttons to the left of each available agent enable selection of a single agent.

-• Multi-select version: In most test types, the agent(s) to test from are selected from the dialog that opens from a Choose Agent(s) button (if no agents are already chosen) or an Edit Agents button (if agents have previously been selected). agents are selected with checkboxes, which operate only on agents that are shown based on current filter settings:
+• Multi-select version: In most test types, the agent(s) to test from are selected from the dialog that opens from a Choose Agent(s) button (if no agents are already chosen) or an Edit Agents button (if agents have previously been selected).
+Agents are selected with checkboxes, which operate only on agents that are shown based on current filter settings:

 - A checkbox at the left of the list's column headings enables you to select/unselect all shown agents.